-In addition, there are tether strap anchorages behind each rear seating position.
-Access ports to the tether anchors are located in the panel between the rear seat and the rear window.
-The tether anchors are underneath access covers in the carpet covering the back of the seat where you see this symbol.
+In addition, there are tether strap anchorages behind each rear seating position located in the panel between the rear seatback and the rear window.
+These tether strap anchorages are under a plastic cover with this symbol on it.

 Many, but not all, restraint systems will be equipped with separate straps on each side, with each having a hook or connector for attachment to the lower anchorage and a means of adjusting the tension in the strap.
-Forward-facing toddler restraints and some rear-facing infant restraints will also be equipped with a tether strap, a hook for attachment to the tether strap anchorage and a means of adjusting the tension of the strap.
+Forwardfacing toddler restraints and some rear-facing infant restraints will also be equipped with a tether strap, a hook for attachment to the tether strap anchorage and a means of adjusting the tension of the strap.

 You will first loosen the child seat adjusters on the lower straps and on the tether strap so that you can more easily attach the hooks or connectors to the vehicle anchorages.
 Next, attach the lower hooks or connectors over the top of the seat cover material.
-Then, rotate the tether anchorage cover directly behind the seat where you are placing the child restraint, push the tether strap and hook through the access port and down into the trunk.
-Open the access cover on the carpet covering the back of the seat and attach the tether strap hook to the anchor.
-Be careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
-Finally, tighten all three straps as you push the child restraint rearward and downward into the seat, removing slack in the straps according to the child restraint manufacturer's instructions.

-NOTE: When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
-It is recommended that before installing the child restraint, buckle the seat belt so the seat belt is tucked behind the child restraint and out of reach.
-If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
+Then, rotate the tether anchorage cover directly behind the seat where you are placing the child restraint and attach the tether strap to the anchorage, being careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
+Finally, tighten all three straps as you push the child restraint rearward and downward into the seat, removing slack in the straps according to the child restraint manufacturer's instructions seat belt is tucked behind the child restraint and out of reach.
+If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through 9 the child restraint belt path and then buckle it.
 This should stow the seat belt out of the reach of an inquisitive child.
+Remind all children in the vehicle that the seat belts are not toys and should not be played with, and never leave your child unattended in the vehicle.

+- Ensure that the tether strap does not slip into the opening between the seatbacks as you remove slack in the strap. - When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
+It is recommended that before installing the child restraint, buckle the seat belt so the